How to get smell out of clothes? An easy-to-use laundry booster can take all sorts of chemicals out of your clothing!

 If something smells really powerful at the thrift shop, you may want to take a pass on it.
 Synthetic fabrics are more likely to hang onto stink, so give that perfume-y polyester t-shirt some careful thought before you buy it.

 Do you have some “nearly-new” clothes you want to get smell out of?
-Give EnviroKlenz a try!
+Find out how to get smell out of clothes the easy way and give EnviroKlenz a try!

 You can buy EnviroKlenz here.
 Save 15% with the code savvy15.